sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/celebrate.md

 ## Other milestones

-Other teammate milestones (such as promotion, retirement, marriage, or baby announcement) can be celebrated with the consent of the teammate and at the discretion of their manager.
-Gifts should not exceed **$50 USD** per teammate and it is advisable to spend the same amount for each person on your team to create fairness within the group.
+Other milestones such as promotion, marriage, baby announcement, and so forth, can be celebrated at the discretion of teammates.
+Sourcegraph does not have a budget for celebrating these milestones as they are not experienced by every person on a regular cadence.
+However, teammates are still welcome to celebrate these milestones if they choose!

-### Branded swag
+## Branded swag

 Requests for internal gifts of branded swag cannot be supported at this time.
-If you have any questions, please reach out to the People Ops team via the [#people-ops](https://sourcegraph.slack.com/archives/CQAGQKC4A) channel or people-ops@sourcegraph.com._
+If you have any questions, please reach out to the People Ops team via the [#people-ops](https://sourcegraph.slack.com/archives/CQAGQKC4A) channel or people-ops@sourcegraph.com.

 ## Sending gifts via mail